-The Michigan permit practice tests at Driver’s Prep have 50 random questions taken from the handbook “What Every Driver Must Know” and real tests issued by Michigan Secretary of State (SOS).
+The Michigan permit practice tests at Driver’s Prep have 50 random questions to help you pass your permit test.
+You can find answers to all questions in the MI driver’s handbook “What Every Driver Must Know” published by Michigan Secretary of State (SOS).

-The passing score in Michigan is 80 percent, which means you should answer at least 20 of the 25 practice questions correctly.
-On the real knowledge exam, there are 50 questions.
-You can miss only 10 of these questions.
+The passing score in Michigan is 80 percent, which means you should answer at least 40 of the 50 practice questions correctly.
+On the real knowledge exam, you can miss only 10 questions.

 Who Must Take the Michigan Knowledge Test?

 If you have never been licensed, you must pass a knowledge test to decide how well you know Michigan traffic laws and safe driving practices.
 Read more about requirements for teens under 18 years.

 You must take all tests again when wish to renew your Michigan driver’s license and it expired more than four years ago.

 If you move to Michigan from a country other than the United States, Canada, Germany and the Republic of Korea (South Korea), a written examination is also required.